Query Rewriting via LLMs: Introduction

-\myparagraph{Token Probability Driven Rewrites.} The above rewrite options are restricted to the standard prompt interface.
-Additionally, we leverage the rich telemetry provided by LLMs -- in particular, the \emph{token probabilities} output at each step in the prediction sequence.
+To help the LLM adapt to different query patterns and structures, we introduce database-aware rules into the prompts, which make use of the rich metadata (e.g., logical schema, selectivities) available in database environments (Section~\ref{sec:dbms-proficient-prompts}).
+Our rules are invoked directly in \emph{query space}, providing the LLM with the latitude to generalize the rule usage to a wide range of queries.
+As shown later in our experiments, this is a powerful mechanism for ensuring performant rewrites across database environments.
+Furthermore, we leverage the rich telemetry provided by LLMs -- particularly, the \emph{token probabilities} output at each step in the prediction sequence.
 Whenever the LLM lacks high confidence in the next token, we follow multiple alternative paths in the decision process.
-To ensure practical overheads on this enumerative approach, a Monte Carlo tree search (MCTS) technique is incorporated in our implementation.
-MCTS has previously demonstrated significant effectiveness in code generation exercises~\cite{CodeGen}.
+To ensure practical overheads on this enumerative approach, a Monte Carlo tree search (MCTS) technique is incorporated in our implementation (Section~\ref{sec:mtcs-rewrite}).